What this notice is about

 What should I do if I disagree with the notice?

 Call us at the toll-free number on the top right corner of your notice.
-Please have your paperwork ready when you call.
-If you prefer, you can write to us using the notice's response form.
-Enclose it in the envelope we provided.
+Please have your notice and account information available when you call.
+If you prefer, you can write to us using Form 15103.

 What should I do if I've just filed my tax return?